-- developing a code of conduct (staff, delivery team, parents/carers and sportspeople) that sets out how everyone involved in our organisation is expected to behave, in face-tof ace contact and online, and within and outside of our activities - working in an open environment - encouraging children and all adults to speak out to a trusted adult if they have a problem - Have buddy systems and the STP values (person-centred, independent etc) to help promote good practice for all children and adults - providing support to staff/delivery team to deal with bullying and have attended safeguarding courses - putting clear and robust anti-bullying procedures in place making sure our response to incidents of bullying takes into account: - the needs of the person being bullied - the needs of the person displaying bullying behaviour - needs of any bystanders - our organisation as a whole. - reviewing the plan developed to address any incidents of bullying at regular intervals, in order to ensure that the problem has been resolved in the long term.
+- developing a code of conduct (staff, delivery team, parents/carers, and sportspeople) that sets out how everyone involved in our organisation is expected to behave, in face-to-face contact and online, and within and outside of our activities - working in an open environment - encouraging children and all adults to speak out to a trusted adult if they have a problem - Have buddy systems and the STP values (person-centred, independent etc) to help promote good practice for all children and adults - providing support to staff/delivery team to deal with bullying and have attended safeguarding courses - putting clear and robust anti-bullying procedures in place making sure our response to incidents of bullying considers: - the needs of the person being bullied - the needs of the person displaying bullying behaviour - needs of any bystanders - the organisation. - reviewing the plan developed to address any incidents of bullying at regular intervals, to ensure that the problem has been resolved in the long term.